 April 1 to late Spring 2022 - This initial phase of the engagement process will ask residents and park users to provide information about their current park usage, what they like and dislike about the park, as well as their vision for the park and potential community hub.

-- Participate in the Community Visioning Sessions to share your ideas and feedback on Thursday, June 9 from 3:00 PM to 7:00 PM at the Stoney Point Community Park Pavilion.
+- Participate in the Community Visioning Sessions to share your ideas and feedback.

 - Phase 2: Concept for the Vision of what Stoney Point Community Park could be?